 Random and systematic error

-stay constant or change by a known law during measurement process.
-For example, a measurement instrument inaccuracy or an instrument maladjustment lead to systematic error.
+Systematic errors stay constant or change by a known law during the measurement process.
+For example, a measurement instrument inaccuracy or instrument maladjustment leads to systematic error.
 Usually, if the root cause of a systematic error is known, then it can be eliminated.

-The calculator below evaluates random error of direct measurement set for a given confidence interval.
+The calculator below evaluates the random error of the direct measurement set for a given confidence interval.
 Some amount of theory follows the calculator.

 In most cases measurement result distribution is subject to normal distribution law.
 Therefore true value equals to the limit: